 AGGP 110C Math and Physics for Game Programmers 2-3-3

 Converting scientific principles and equations into code is a critical game programming skill.
 Programmed applications which use math and physics concepts will form the foundation for this hands-on course.
 Increasing one’s critical thinking abilities and learning how to make the conceptual become ‘real’ are two of the course’s main goals.
 Topics covered will include 3D perspective; collision reactions; equations of motion; implementation of friction and gravity; and 2D and 3D transformations using vectors and matrices.
-(Prerequisites: AGGP 101C; and MATH 124C with grades of "C" or higher; or with permission of instructor.
-Alternatively students may have completed or may take concurrently a higher level math course, including: MATH 140C, MATH 205C, MATH 206C, or MATH 210C, and have successfully completed AGGP 101C.)
+(Prerequisites: AGGP 101C, CPET 107C, and have completed the math requirement for the AGGP program with a grade of “C” or higher; or with permission of Program Coordinator for AGGP.)

 AGGP 131C Introduction to 2-D and 3-D Game Development 2-3-3

 This course focuses on the fundamental aspects of programming, development, and design for games using 2-D gameplay.
 Other topics explored include an introduction to 3-D programming, single-system multiplayer programming, multi-platform programming, and support for data originating from level editors.
 The coursework is structured with several hands on projects, classroom presentations, a team project, and a final public presentation.
 (Prerequisites: AGGP 101C, AGGP 103C, and CPET 107C, or with permission of Program Coordinator for AGGP)